alvarezp/getbymail/README.md

 Commands
 --------

-   downloadfile = Download the file, compress it in a zip file and send it via email.
+   `downloadfile` = Download the file, compress it in a zip file and send it via email.

-   downloadpage = Download the page, compress it in a zip file and send it via email.
+   `downloadpage` = Download the page, compress it in a zip file and send it via email.

-Meaning that if the subject is "downloadfile http://www.cadaver.me/presentation.svg", it will download the file, will zip it and send it to the sender.
+Meaning that if the subject is `downloadfile http://www.cadaver.me/presentation.svg`, it will download the file, will zip it and send it to the sender.

 To do